-The easy part of the analysis begins with the size of the extractor, solvent being used and power of the recovery pump, which is pretty straightforward.
-Thereafter, the two most determinative factors of production capacity are i) input material density and ii) operator experience.
+First, the production analysis begins with the size of the extractor, the solvent being used, and the power of the recovery pump – all of which are pretty straightforward.
+Thereafter, the two most determinative factors of production capacity are 1) the biomass material density and 2) the cannabis extraction technician’s experience.

-Cannabis input material can vary greatly in its inherent traits and characteristics.
-Densities range from a fluffy as a cotton ball to almost as dense as a rock, with the majority of material falling somewhere in the middle.
+Cannabis biomass can vary greatly in its inherent traits and characteristics.
+Biomass densities can range from as fluffy as a cotton ball to as dense as a rock.
+The majority of biomass material will fall somewhere in the middle of those two extremes.

-Add to this matrix of characteristics varying moisture levels (which can add or up four times the dry weight if fresh frozen) coupled with different methods of harvesting and material preparation, and you can see how the answering the question of yield and throughput becomes compounded into more of an analytical matrix.
+Add to this matrix of characteristics the varying moisture levels of biomass (which can add up to four times the dry weight if using fresh frozen) in addition to the different methods of harvesting and material preparation, and you can see how answering the question of yield and throughput becomes an analytical matrix.

-The moisture content of fresh frozen material will be as close to 100% as you are going to get.
-This will not only make the weight of the material 4 times as heavy as dried material, but the yield to weight ratio will also be effected.
-Very specific processes for live resin production need to be followed in order to have an efficient production, and since most labs have multiple output products from multiple input materials, calculating the total production of a facility becomes more complicated.
+The moisture content of fresh frozen biomass material will be as close to 100% as you can get.
+This high moisture content will not only make the weight of the material 4 times as heavy as dried material, but the yield-to-weight ratio will also be effected.
+Very specific processes for making live resin need to be followed in order to have efficient production, and since most extraction labs are manufacturing multiple types of products from multiple biomass sources, calculating the total production of a facility becomes more complicated.

-Looking at the above data from an objective standpoint, one must intimately understand the input material of an operation to accurately calculate throughput.
-Because material changes harvest to harvest and batch to batch, it is always prudent to play it on the safe side and invest in more production capacity than is needed.
-The initial upfront cost will pay for itself ten-fold over in the first year of a professionally run operation.
+Looking at the above data from an objective standpoint, one must intimately understand the biomass material to accurately calculate throughput.
+Because plant material changes from harvest to harvest and batch to batch, it is always prudent to play on the safe side and invest in more production capacity than is needed.
+The initial upfront cost will pay for itself ten-fold in the first year of a professionally run cannabis extraction facility.

-Trying to define the experience level of a cannabis extraction technician operating your lab seems like a simple and clear-cut process.
-You just take them at their word when you hire them right?
-Wrong.
-The skill sets of a highly competent operator need to be refined over time, and as technology and methodology develops, so must their skillset evolve, or be left behind.
-So what does it take to be considered an “experienced operator?”
+Trying to define the experience level of a cannabis extraction technician operating your lab is far from simple and clear-cut.
+The skill sets of a highly competent operator need to be refined over time, and as technology and methodology develops, so must their skillset evolve – or risk being left behind.
+So what does it take to be considered an “experienced extraction technician?”

-The first thing to look for is general experience level.
-It is best to find an operator with at least 2,000+ hours (a year of full-time extraction) operational experience on professional closed loop extraction systems.
+The first thing to look for is hands-on operational experience.
+It is best to find an extraction technician with at least 2,000+ hours (a year of full-time extraction) on a professional closed-loop extraction system.

-This doesn’t mean just turning valves.
-You should look for someone with a vast variety of competencies including column packing, material preparation, and post processing procedures.
-Unfortunately, such birds of a rare feather are increasingly hard to find in such a demanding market, and highly experienced operators will command a commensurate salary to match their skillset.
+This experience doesn’t mean just turning valves.
+You should look for a technician with a variety of competencies including column packing, material preparation, and post processing procedures.
+Unfortunately, such technicians are increasingly hard to find in such a demanding market, and highly experienced operators will command a commensurate salary to match their skillset.

 Short of finding a rare and highly qualified operator.
 The absolute best alternative is professional extraction training for your staff.
-Failing to provide the very best training is paramount importance to achieving your company’s goals.
-The bottom line being, skilled operators are crucial in the success of your extraction business.
+Providing the very best cannabis extraction production training is of paramount importance in order to achieve your company’s goals.
+Having skilled extraction technicians are crucial in the success of your extraction facility.

-As can be seen by the above, startup operations need to not only understand material density, but also have highly trained personnel to have a full understanding of production capacity to achieve operational goals.
-Consequently, as much effort should be put into building a highly competent production team as choosing the highest quality professional extraction equipment for your project.
+As can be seen by the chart, start-up operations need not only understand their material density, but also have highly trained personnel to gain a full understanding of production capacity and operational goals.
+Consequently, as much effort should be put into building a highly competent cannabis extraction production team as choosing the highest quality professional extraction equipment for your project.